NTLresearch/NTLresearch.github.io/_posts/TAT/2018-10-10-FundamentalTheoremOptionPricing.md

 Fundamental theorem of derivatives trading by Jesper Andreasen

-Assume zero rates and zero dividends
+Assume zero rates and zero dividends.

-Assume standard frictionless markets
+Assume standard frictionless markets.

-Assume the underlying stock evolves continuously
+Assume the underlying stock evolves continuously.

-There exists two stochastic processes

-$$ \mu, \sigma $$
+There exists two stochastic processes $$ \mu, \sigma $$ such that
-such that

 $$ \frac{dS(t)}{S(t)} = \mu(t)dt + \sigma(t)dW(t)$$

-under measure

-$$\text{real measure } P$$
+under $$\text{real measure } P$$

 let V be the value of an option book S priced on a model with constant volatility